firezone/firezone/docs/docs/deploy/server.md

    `sudo firezone-ctl reconfigure`.
 1. Finally, create an admin user with `sudo firezone-ctl create-or-reset-admin`.
    The login credentials will be printed to the console output.
-1. Now you should be able to sign in to the web UI at the FQDN you specified in step 5 above, e.g. `https://firezone.example.com`
+1. Now you should be able to sign in to the web UI at the URL you specified in step 5 above, e.g. `https://firezone.example.com`

 Find solutions to common issues during deployment in [Troubleshoot]({%link docs/administer/troubleshoot.md%}).